 - (b) An applicant must be able to articulate how their experience meets the AASW Practice Standards for Mental Health Social Workers 2014.
 You must demonstrate the use of Focused Psychological Strategies (FPS) in case examples from your mental health practice position/s.

-- Applicants should be able to demonstrate at least 2 years’ full-time equivalent (FTE) post-qualifying supervision in a mental health setting within the last 5 years.
+- Applicants should be able to demonstrate at least 2 years’ full-time equivalent (FTE) post-qualifying supervision in a mental health setting/field within the last 5 years.
 Applicants should be able to show that they have been formally supervised, in line with the AASW Supervision Standards.
 Generally, supervisors should have a higher level of practice experience than their supervisees and should have some training in supervision.
 For the purposes of this assessment, the supervisor does not necessarily need to have a social work background but should have provided the applicant/supervisee with appraisal and assessment in relation to practice in a mental health field (e.g. psychologist, medical practitioner or a mental health nurse).